 Apple earnings beat expectations as it sells pricier iPhones

-Apple Inc on Tuesday posted quarterly results that topped Wall Street targets and forecast revenue in the current quarter above expectations, driven by sales of higher-priced iPhones and revenue from services like the App Store, Apple Music and iCloud.

-REUTERS: Apple Inc on Tuesday posted quarterly results that topped Wall Street targets and forecast revenue in the current quarter above expectations, driven by sales of higher-priced iPhones and revenue from services like the App Store, Apple Music and iCloud.
+SAN FRANCISCO: Apple Inc on Tuesday (Jul 31) posted quarterly results that topped Wall Street targets and forecast revenue in the current quarter above expectations, driven by sales of higher-priced iPhones and revenue from services like the App Store, Apple Music and iCloud.

 Apple beat sales estimates in part by selling fewer but pricier iPhones than analysts expected.
 The company sold 41.3 million units, below expectations of 41.8 million units.